jmichel7/Combinat.jl/README.md

  [4, 0]
 ```

-The compositions are implemented by an iterator `Combinat.Compositions` which can be used to enumerate the compositions of a large number.
+The compositions are implemented by an iterator `Combinat.Compositions(n[,k];min=1)`  which  can  be  used to enumerate the compositions of a large number.

-<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/a7869e9a08efab332e64dc9d56f1598df1940688/src/Combinat.jl#L1262-L1312' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/aa779ee2a0ef8c161790fcbdd64a5d760fd631c4/src/Combinat.jl#L1262-L1313' class='documenter-source'>source</a><br>

 <a id='Combinat.multisets' href='#Combinat.multisets'>#</a>
 **`Combinat.multisets`** &mdash; *Function*.